SAINT FRANCIS AND SAINT CLARE

 1. See the folly and stupidity of the purely material and superficial life.

-3. Then one must decide to spread this truth to others in some way.
+3. Decide to spread the truth of your new lifestyle to others.
 It can be through a religious Order or teaching, or it could be in a secular line of work such as healing, counseling or something else.